donaldRwilliams/vICC/paper.md

 4.  `customary`:

-    This is the standard random intercept model that assumes a common within-group variance.
+    This is the standard random intercepts model that assumes a common within-group variance.

 Note that options 1 and 2 provide Bayesian model averaged estimates for